Abby Lee Miller Walks in Public for the First Time in Over a Year: Watch the Emotional Video

 With the audience members cheering her on, the celebrity put one foot in front of the other.
 She even lifted her hands off of her walker at one point.

-According to her oncologist Dr. Lawrence Piro, Miller underwent knee replacement surgery three weeks ago so that it would stop impeding her ability to stand, bare weight and walk.
+According to her oncologist Dr. Lawrence Piro, Miller underwent knee replacement surgery three weeks ago to help with her abilities to stand, bare weight and walk.

 "It would just buckle and go down," Miller said.